-Easy Homemade Corn Dogs (アメリカンドッグ) recipe that takes just minutes to make, and they are a perfect snack for summer BBQ and parties.
-Inspired by the Japanese drama – Midnight Diner.
+This easy homemade Corn Dogs (アメリカンドッグ) recipe takes just minutes to make.
+They are a perfect snack for your summer BBQ and parties.
+Inspired by the Japanese drama Midnight Diner.

 First thing first, this is a Japanese version of American Corn Dogs.
 They do look like corn dogs, don’t they?
 Well, in Japan, we call this American Dogs (アメリカンドッグ) and they are made slightly different from the corn dogs in the US.
 This recipe was featured on the popular Japanese TV program called “Shinya Shokudo (深夜食堂)” or “Midnight Diner: Tokyo Stories” which is available on Netflix.